-Blaine Donley is the Owner and Chief Software Architect of Quaso LLC.
+Blaine Donley is the Owner of Quaso LLC.
 He is a former doctoral candidate in the Computer Science Department of George Mason University's Volgenau School of Engineering in the Information Technology Program.
-He is currently developing software systems for a variety of tech startups.
+Blaine is actively designing and developing software for a variety of businesses.

 End-to-end development of a real-time surveying system for the collection and analysis of patient feedback; includes a patent pending algorithm for sentiment analysis.

 Assisted a fast-growning, mid-sized government contractor in successfully achieving CMMI Maturity Level 2 and 3 for the CMMI development constellation version 1.3; participation included developing processes and procedures, developing multiple ASP.NET MVC pilot projects, and participating in CMMI appraisal team.

-Architected and, with a small team, developed an agent-based, ontology-driven decision support tool for naval battle scenarios; architecture included the planned integration of an artificial intelligence algorithm.
+Architected and, with a small team, developed an agent-based, ontology-driven decision support tool for evolutionary algorithm

 A Model-based Approach to Testing Stateful Web Applications